 - Drag other trades onto the parent to create a larger single group.

 - Click the ± sign to the left of a group to open it up.

 - Right-click a trade to remove it from the group.

-If you make a mistake and import your statement without having grouped some trades together –
+If you import your statement without having grouped some trades together –

 A couple options…